 I and You by Lauren Gunderson; an ode to life, love and the strange beauty of human connectedness

-Four performances: Thursday, April 29, Friday, April 30, and Saturday, May 1 (7:30 p.m., plus a matinee at 2 p.m. on May 1); planned for Krehbiel Auditorium in Luyken Fine Arts Center
+Four performances: Thursday, April 29, Friday, April 30, and Saturday, May 1 (7:30 p.m., plus a matinee at 2 p.m. on May 1); Krehbiel Auditorium in Luyken Fine Arts Center.
+There is also a livestream option.

-If live performance is possible again, tickets will be on sale at Thresher Shop in Schultz Student Center during regular business hours, Monday-Friday, 8 a.m.-5 p.m. (call 316-284-5205 for credit card orders only).
+Tickets are on sale at Thresher Shop in Schultz Student Center during regular business hours, Monday-Friday, 8 a.m.-5 p.m. (call 316-284-5205 for credit card orders only).
 Tickets can also be purchased at the door starting 30 minutes before showtime and subject to availability.
-For prices, call Thresher Shop during business hours for up-to-date information.
-Prices may be discounted for specific groups (e.g., Bethel students, senior citizens) – and if you’re a prospective student, be sure to check with the Office of Admissions about an activities pass if you don’t already have one.
+Tickets are $10 for adults or livestream; $8 for non-Bethel students and adults 65 and older; $2 for Bethel students (unless paid for by faculty).
+Prospective students: Check with the Office of Admissions about an activities pass if you don’t already have one.

 Bethel offers the following courses: